Techtonica/curriculum/node/node-lab-exercise-part-2.md

 #### Part 3 - Create a basic web server and run it with Node.js

 **First step**
 Open `app.js` and delete the function you wrote in the previous step.
-In its place, we need to add the code given below. **Do not copy and paste this code into your file.** Before reading the description that follows, discuss with your pair partner what you think each line of code is doing.
-Then, read the description.
-Finally, type the code into your `app.js` file by hand so you fully understand what you are telling the file to do.
+In its place, we need to add the code given below. **Do not copy and paste this code into your file.**

 ```javascript
 const http = require('http');